svargasperez/RPiClusterGuide/README.md

 ## Configuring RPis

 Next are instructions to logging into the RPis and edit some configuration files to make them work as a cluster.
 Accessing the RPis can be done with or without an external monitor.
 Follow **1.
-Access RPi with external monitor** if use an external monitor, or **Access RPi without external monitor** otherwise.
+Access RPi with external monitor** if using an external monitor, or **2.
+Access RPi without external monitor** otherwise (most common way).

 1. **Access RPi with external monitor**:
 	1. Insert the microSD card into the RPi.